-Superintendent: Brian Beck 814-743-6352 / Cell 814-505-5859 All livestock must be pre-registered by Friday, September 1, 2023.
+Superintendent: Brian Beck 814-743-6352 / Cell 814-505-5859 All livestock must be pre-registered by Sunday, September 1, 2024.

-- 1. A Certificate of Veterinary Inspection (CVI) issued after May 1, 2023 is required. - 2.
-All animals must be free of infectious and contagious diseases.
+- 1. A Veterinarian Client Patient Relationship (VCPR) is required of all livestock.
+Available from 4-H leaders or fair secretary. - All animals must be free of infectious and contagious diseases.
 Animals appearing unhealthy upon arrival may not enter the exhibition grounds. - 3.
 An Animal Owner or Caretaker's Verification of Veterinarian-Client-Patient Relationship (VCPR) form must accompany each animal, and must be presented upon arrival at the exhibition. - 4.
 Individual official animal identification is required.
 Official ID includes: - A USDA-issued metal ear tag; or - An ISO-compliant RFID tag; or - A breed-registered tattoo or breed registered ear tag.